rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        2nd ranked ['a7'],
        2nd last ranked [''a3', 'a8'])
      1st last ranked ['a1', 'a2', 'a4', 'a9'])
-   >>> pvbr.showCorrelation(pvbr.weakBachetCorrelation)
+   >>> pvbr.showCorrelation(pvbr.partialBachetCorrelation)
     Correlation indexes:
      Crisp ordinal correlation  : +0.888
      Epistemic determination    :  0.157
      Bipolar-valued equivalence : +0.139
-   >>> pvbr.exportGraphViz('weakBachetval')
+   >>> pvbr.exportGraphViz('partialBachetval')
-    *---- exporting a dot file for GraphViz tools ---------* Exporting to weakBachetval.dot
+    *---- exporting a dot file for GraphViz tools ---------* Exporting to partialBachetval.dot
-     dot -Grankdir=TB -Tpng weakBachetval.dot -o weakBachetval.png
+     dot -Grankdir=TB -Tpng partialBachetval.dot -o partialBachetval.png

-It is worthwhile noticing in :numref:`weakBachetval` that alternative *a1* appears indeed incomparable to the other alternatives except alternatives *a5* and *a6*, a fact already made previously apparent with the partial *polarised Bachet* ranking shown in :numref:`rankingConsensusFigure`.
+It is worthwhile noticing in :numref:`partialBachetval` that alternative *a1* appears indeed incomparable to the other alternatives except alternatives *a5* and *a6*, a fact already made previously apparent with the partial *polarised Bachet* ranking shown in :numref:`rankingConsensusFigure`.

 ..
-Figure:: weakBachetval.png
+Figure:: partialBachetval.png
-   :name: weakBachetval
+   :name: partialBachetval
    :width: 200 px
    :align: center